divin3circle/tipsy-bot/README.md

 - Additional chain/token paths and gas prechecks can be expanded
 - A/B evaluation of “AI lift” (retention/spend efficiency) can be added for stronger quantifiable impact
 - Optional richer creator preference model and per-category weighting

 ---

-## Why this project is judge-worthy

-Tipsy is not a prototype-only UI.
-It is a working end-to-end system that combines:

-- Browser instrumentation
-- Wallet execution infrastructure
-- AI reasoning with deterministic safeguards
-- Persistent user-facing analytics

-It demonstrates product thinking, engineering depth, and practical reliability in one cohesive extension.

----